sripkunda/STA-250-Winter-2025-COVID-19-Dataset/README.md

 #### COVID-19 Data

-- `mm-dd-yyyy` - The number of confirmed cases of COVID-19 in a county on the specified day
+- `mm/dd/yyyy` - The number of confirmed cases of COVID-19 in a county on the specified day
 - `mm-dd-yyyy_deaths` - The number of COVID-19 related deaths in a county on the specified day

 #### Community Data